Transgender rights in the United Kingdom: Sports

-Single-sex toilets
+Single-sex facilities

-On 16 April 2025, the Supreme Court of the United Kingdom ruled that with regards to the Equality Act 2010, the terms man, woman, and sex were always intended to refer to biological sex, and not gender or gender identity, and that, for the purposes of this Act, a transgender woman is legally male and that a transgender man is legally female, regardless of whether they have a gender recognition certificate.
-The incumbent Minister for Women and Equalities, Bridget Phillipson said that trans women should not use women's toilets in April 2025 in response to the Supreme Court's decision.
+Current Equality and Human Rights Commission guidance, that came into force in August 2026, states that single-sex spaces open to the public, such as toilets, should be organised based on biological sex and that trans people should use either gender-neutral facilities or the ones that match their biological sex.
+This is the result of a ruling of the Supreme Court of the United Kingdom on 16 April 2025 that with regards to the Equality Act 2010, the terms man, woman, and sex were always intended to refer to biological sex, and not gender or gender identity, and that, for the purposes of this Act, a transgender woman is legally male and that a transgender man is legally female, regardless of whether they have a gender recognition certificate.
+The then Minister for Women and Equalities, Bridget Phillipson, had stated in response that trans women should not use women's toilets.

-In May 2024, it was announced that legislation would be introduced on gendered bathrooms and toilets in England.
+Prior to this, in May 2024, it had been announced that legislation would be introduced on gendered bathrooms and toilets in England.
 Schools and prisons would be exempted from the gendered legislation.
 In June 2024, eight female nurses sued their employer, the NHS, for allowing transgender women to use women's toilets and changing rooms.
 After raising their concerns, the women were directed to undergo mandatory diversity training.
 The NHS later reversed its order to undergo diversity training, and said "this guidance is out of date and has already been removed as new training is being developed."
 In October 2024, Health Secretary Wes Streeting met the women.

 In December 2023, nurse Sandie Peggie and Doctor Beth Upton, a trans woman, had a verbal confrontation in the women's changing rooms at Victoria Hospital, Kirkcaldy.
 Peggie was accused by Upton of bullying and harassment and put on leave.
 Subsequently, Peggie accused NHS Fife and Upton of discrimination and harassment, because they did not provide single-sex changing facilities under the Equality Act 2010, leading to an employment tribunal.
 The tribunal, whose live stream attracted a global audience, heard arguments in February 2025, and resumed in July 2025.

 In June 2025, the Equalities and Human Rights Commission updated its draft guidance to clarify that toilets in the workplace are covered under the Workplace (Health, Safety and Welfare) Regulations 1992, and not the Equality Act 2010; there is no obligation for employers to provide single-sex toilets, showers and changing facilities where they are in separate rooms lockable from the inside.